ucb-152/lab6/README.md

 > [!WARNING]
 >
 > Use the `--benchmark` flag at your own risk.
 NumPy and CPUs do not have the same optimizations that Tranium will (e.g. built-in hardware for tiling, reshaping, various dtypes, etc).
 For example, the tiled matmul version may be slightly slower than the plain matmul version (due to the reshaping, looping, etc), but it will be faster (and required) on architectures like Tranium that are meant for tiling and parallelization.
-The float16 tests will also be significantly slower than float32 on NumPy, but on Tranium it will be much faster.
+Tests using float16 will also be significantly slower than float32 on NumPy, but on Tranium it will be much faster.
 >
 > The speed of your kernel on NumPy may give some insights on relative performance gain, but ultimately, they won't be accurate to the execution on Tranium with NKI.
 You should use NumPy brainstorming simply to ensure functional accuracy, and then immediately move to NKI for accurate performance testing and benchmarking.